traitecoevo/plant/doc/design.md

 So, the metapopulation will create a "seed pool", which is simply an integer of the appropriate length.
 It then disperses the seeds.

+## Seed rain

+In the EBT version of the model there is the idea of "seed rain", which I have yet to add in.
+Need to think about how this is done.

 ## Deaths

+## Births & Deaths

+Not sold on the names for the birth/death functions.
+They are all going to return different types and work in different ways (some return bools, others modify lists and return integers, etc).

 ## Adding strategies, constants and standalone issues